How to get your HGV licence

 HGV against a blue sky with some cloud

 You need to get your HGV provisional licence before applying for the CPC test.
-To do this, you need to be over 18 and already have a full car licence.
+To do this, you need to:

-There are different types of heavy vehicle licence depending on the size and type of vehicle you want to drive.
+There are different types of heavy vehicle licence, depending on the size and type of vehicle you want to drive.

-Once you’ve decided on the type of licence you need, you can order the D2 and D4 forms from the DVLA.
+Once you’ve decided on the type of licence you need, you can order the D2 and D4 forms from the DVLA:

 How long does it take to get a provisional HGV licence?